Every workplace has a legal responsibility for ensuring adequate first aid provisions.

 First aid kits

-Included in the first aid kit should be sufficient basic equipment for administering first aid for injuries.
-In order to know what contents are actually needed inside the first aid kit, a risk assessment of the workplace will be required.
+Included in the first aid kit should be sufficient basic equipment for administering first aid for injuries such as bandages, adhesive tape, scissors, antiseptic cream and disposable gloves.
+In order to know what contents are actually needed inside the first aid kit, you will need to conduct a risk assessment of the workplace.
+For example, a first aid kit for an office or a construction site will contain different items than one for a science laboratory.

-First aid kits can be any size or shape however, provided they are large enough to contain all of the necessary items.
-Though, they must be identifiable with a white cross on a green background and be made of a material that will protect the contents from dust, moisture and contamination.
+First aid kits must be identifiable with a white cross on a green background and be made of a material that will protect the contents from dust, moisture and contamination.
+They can be any size or shape but must be large enough to contain all of the necessary items.

 Other first aid equipment and facilities